Kelsey Arabic Levels (KAL)

 Academic Accountability

-One of the many secrets to the success of the Kelsey Arabic Program (KAP) comes from our unique system for holding students accountable academically.
-We expect each of our students to come to Jordan prepared to engage with the Arabic languages for between 30 and 40 hours per week.
+One of the many secrets to KAP’s success comes from our unique system for holding students accountable academically for full immersion training experience.
+We expect each of our students to come to Jordan prepared to engage full time with the Arabic language in both of its forms (i.e., Levantine dialect and Modern Standard) for between 30 and 40 hours per week.
 This total time includes:

 • five hours minimum visiting with friends or neighbors,